krawaller/accapp/presentation/source/chapters/60 - deployment/sections/19 - exercise typescript2.md

 item)

-Since **TypeScript contains the ES6 syntax**, perhaps also use some other neat ES6 feature?
+Since **TypeScript contains the ES6 syntax**, perhaps we could use some other neat ES6 feature?
 For instance, use an **arrow function** as event handler!

 ```typescript
 ui.rating.on("click", "span", (e) => {